 Prep: Cook: Serves:

 Chlorpyrifos, a pesticide linked to the onset of Parkinson’s and other neurological conditions, has been banned in the US.
-We take a closer look at what this means for the Parkinson’s community – and the campaigners that pushed for the decision
+We take a closer look at what this means for Parkinson’s community – and the campaigners that pushed for the decision

 The rise of Parkinson’s disease has long been linked to environmental factors, including air pollution and the use of certain pesticides.
 Now, one chemical associated with an increased risk of the condition has been banned for agricultural use by the US’s Environmental Protection Agency (EPA) – reversing a Trump-era decision to keep the chemical in use.